1997 Albanian civil unrest: Salvation Committees

 Salvation Committees (also known as People's Committees or the Committee of Public Salvation [Komiteti i Shpëtimit Publik]) were organizations formed during the unrest in Albania.
 Established in many regions across the country, these committees sought to usurp the functions of the Albanian state.
 They were particularly influential in the south, where, early in the crisis, local Salvation Committees merged to form the National Salvation Committee, which demanded the removal of President Sali Berisha.

-Many of these committees were rooted in local organizations affiliated with the Socialist Party of Albania and saw themselves as protectors of democracy against authoritarian, one-man rule.
+Many of these committees were rooted in local organizations affiliated with the Socialist Party of Albania and saw themselves as protectors of democracy against authoritarian, one-person rule.
 The Albanian government, however, perceived them as reminiscent of Communist-era local party organizations and, therefore, as a potential threat of a return to Communist rule.